epic-kitchens/epic-kitchens-100-annotations/README.md

 python epic_downloader.py --extension-only
 ```

-If you wish to download the whole dataset, the follwoing command can be run:
+If you wish to download the whole dataset, the following command can be run:
 ```bash
 python epic_downloader.py
 ```